Deformations of singular Fano and Calabi-Yau varieties: Generalized Fano varieties

-Thus, for $k \ge n+1$, there is an isomorphism of mixed Hodge structures $H^k(\hY - H) \cong H^k(E)$.
-On the other hand, there is the exact sequence of the pair $(\hY, H)$, which in particular gives an exact sequence of mixed Hodge structures
+(One can also obtain this long exact sequence via the Mayer-Vietoris sequence.)
+Hence, for $k \ge n+1$, there is an isomorphism of mixed Hodge structures $H^k(\hY - H) \cong H^k(E)$.
+Likewise, the exact sequence of the pair $(\hY, H)$ gives an exact sequence of mixed Hodge structures

 By strictness there is an exact sequence

 As $\Gr^1_FH^{n-1}(\hY) = H^{n-2}(\hY; \Omega^1_{\hY})$ and $\Gr^1_FH^{n-1}(H)= \mathbb{H}^{n-2}(H; \underline{\Omega}^1_H)$, where $\underline{\Omega}^1_H$ is the first graded piece of the filtered de Rham complex for $H$, this identifies the kernel of $H^{n-2}(\hY; \Omega^1_{\hY}) \to \mathbb{H}^{n-2}(H; \underline{\Omega}^1_H)$ with the image of $\Gr^1_FH^{n-1}(\hY, H)$.
 Since $\hY$ is smooth and compact, by \cite[Lemma B.21, Theorem B.24, \S5.5, \S6.3]{PS}, there are isomorphisms of mixed Hodge structures